-Continue existing housing related workstream.
-Where appropriate, continue to work alongside agencies such as Kāinga Ora to deliver new public housing in the District.
+As such the staff recommendation was to continue our existing housing related workstream and, where appropriate, to continue to work alongside agencies such as Kāinga Ora to deliver new public housing in the District.
+Alongside this staff highlighted the existing \$2m increase in pensioner housing investment in the current plan.